Azure-Samples/service-fabric-cluster-templates/SF-Managed-Standard-SKU-1-NT-AppGateway/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a Service Fabric managed cluster using the Standard SKU.
-This cluster contains a single node type running Windows Server 2022 Datacenter on a Standard_D2s_v3 SKU size on Azure Virtual Machine Scale Set with Azure Application Gateway.
+This cluster contains two node types running Windows Server 2022 Datacenter on a Standard_D2s_v3 SKU size on Azure Virtual Machine Scale Set with Azure Application Gateway.

 ## Use Powershell to deploy your cluster